crowbar-archive/crowbar-utils/vagrant_crowbar/readme.md

   * You may also use your own group's repo.

 ## Guest Box URLs
+  * These will be important when you're editing your `personal.json`
   * Ubuntu 12.04: https://dl.dropboxusercontent.com/u/9764728/boxes/vagrant-ubuntu12042-64.box
   * OpenSuSE: https://googledrive.com/host/0B6uHJ6DBTZtFcmwyd0dPVVhKcUk/opensuse-12.3-chef.box